Kahina-Mac/lab-two-2019/README.md

 -- Export the result as image(`lab/2/report/1/sketch.png`)
 - Design the Schematic of that.
 Please style it in a good format.
 -- Export the result as image(`lab/2/report/1/schematic.png`)
-- Make a (`lab/2/report/1/README.md`) file and put a the images and a small description on it and **USE MARKDOWN FORMAT PLEASE**.
+- Make a (`lab/2/report/1/README.md`) file and put the images and a small description on it and **USE MARKDOWN FORMAT PLEASE**.
 For images please use the uploaded images from your `github`.
 [Example Report](https://github.com/efrei-paris-sud/2019-sample-project/tree/master/lab/1/report/1)

 # Communication